ArshRai17/cool-anemone/content/about.md

 *   developed a deep interest in the different ways people discover and process information

-*   Wrote several product interface copy from on-screen interface text, user onboarding and in-app messages to push notifications and tooltips.
+*   Wrote several product interface copy from on-screen interface text, user onboarding and in-app messages to push notifications and tooltips

 *   wrote and designed a wide variety of GUI and CLI based technical content